Banner Image

 3. Fees

 3.1 The fees which we will charge or the manner in which they will be arrived at, are set out in our Letter of Engagement.
-They will be calculated in accordance with the guidelines set out by the New Zealand Law Society, including:
+They will be calculated in accordance with the guidelines set out by the New Zealand Law Society.
+When calculating the amount of any fee for your work, we take into account all relevant factors, including:

-b. the skill, specialised knowledge and responsibility required;
+b. the skill, specialised knowledge, and responsibility required to perform the services properly;

-c. the importance of the matter to you and the result achieved;
+c. the importance of the matter to you and the results achieved;

-d. the urgency and circumstances in which the business is transacted;
+d. the urgency and circumstances in which the matter is undertaken and any time limitations imposed, including those imposed by you;

-e. the complexity of the issue and the difficulty or novelty of the questions involved;
+f. the complexity of the matter and the difficulty of novelty of the questions involved;

 3.2 If the Letter of Engagement specifies a fixed fee, we will charge this for the agreed scope of our services.
 Work which falls outside of that scope will be charged in accordance with term 3.1.
 We will advise you as soon as reasonably practicable if it becomes necessary for us to provide services outside of the agreed scope and if requested, give you an estimate of likely amount of the further costs.